Mary Anne Franks

 Mary Anne Franks is an American legal scholar, author, activist, and media commentator.
 She is a professor of law and the Eugene L. and Barbara A. Bernard Professor in Intellectual Property, Technology, and Civil Rights Law at George Washington University Law School, where her areas of expertise and teaching include First Amendment law, Second Amendment law, criminal law, criminal procedure, family law, and law and technology.
 She also serves as president and Legislative and Technology Policy Director of the Cyber Civil Rights Initiative.
-Prior to joining the faculty at George Washington University Law School, Professor Franks was the Michael R. Klein Distinguished Scholar Chair and Professor of Law at the University of Miami School of Law.
+Prior to joining the faculty at George Washington University Law School, Franks was the Michael R. Klein Distinguished Scholar Chair and Professor of Law at the University of Miami School of Law.

 Franks is the author of The Cult of the Constitution: Our Deadly Devotion to Guns and Free Speech, which won a gold medal at the 2020 Independent Publisher Book Awards as well as the 2020 Association of American Publishers PROSE Award for Legal Studies and Excellence in Social Sciences.
 Her second book, Fearless Speech, was published in 2024.

 Early life and education

-Mary Anne Franks was born in Indiana to Kang Tu-Kwei, a Taiwanese woman, and Jesse Franks, an American World War II veteran who died when Franks was two years old.
+Mary Anne Franks was born in Indiana on September 27, 1977 to Kang Tu-Kwei, a Taiwanese woman, and Jesse Franks, an American World War II veteran who died when Mary was two years old.

 After her father's death, Franks spent most of her childhood in Pine Bluff, Arkansas, a location that Franks described as "not the most racially sensitive place."
-She attended Loyola University New Orleans, where she graduated summa cum laude in 1999 with a major in Philosophy and English Literature and minor in Classics.
+She attended Loyola University New Orleans, where she graduated with highest honors in 1999 with a bachelor's degree in philosophy and English literature with a minor in classics.

 She was awarded a Rhodes Scholarship in 1998.
-At the University of Oxford, she earned her MPhil in European literature, with distinction, in June 2001 and her DPhil in modern languages and literature in January 2004.
+At the University of Oxford, she earned her M.Phil. in European literature, with distinction, in June 2001 and her D.Phil. in modern languages and literature in January 2004.
 Her examination field of continental philosophy, psychoanalytic theory, gender theory, and political theory culminated in her doctoral thesis, "Enjoying Women: Sex, Psychoanalysis, and the Political."

 In 2007, Franks graduated cum laude from Harvard Law School, where she served as senior executive editor of the Harvard Journal of Law & Gender and executive editor of the Harvard Human Rights Journal.
 During her time in law school, she received several awards, including the Harvard Law School Association Alumnae Fellowship, Reginald Lewis International Internship, the Chayes International Public Service Fellow in 2005, and the National Association of Women Lawyers Outstanding Law School Student Award in 2007.